-Any student participating in a practicum is expected to demonstrate behaviors that lead faculty to believe that the student is physically and mentally competent to work with their preceptor and/or others.
+Any student participating in required experiential learning is expected to demonstrate behaviors that lead faculty to believe that the student is physically and mentally competent to work with clients and/or others.
 Examples of behaviors that might be indicative of potential impairment include: slurred speech, uncoordinated movements, ineffective attention, inability to follow simple commands, and/or an odor of alcohol.
 In addition, aggressive behaviors such as the raising of voice, arguing, and/or infringing on the personal space of others will not be tolerated.
 Such actions may be considered a violation of the Notre Dame Honor Code.
-Nursing faculty and preceptors will exercise their right and responsibility to require a student to leave the practicum setting immediately, if the student's behavior is deemed unsafe or disturbing.
+Nursing faculty and preceptors will exercise their right and responsibility to require a student to leave the required experiential learning activity setting immediately, if the student's behavior is deemed unsafe or disturbing.

-A decision to re-enter the practicum setting will be based upon the student's overall performance and the criteria for satisfactory clinical performance.
+A decision to re-enter the learning setting will be based upon the student's overall performance and the criteria for satisfactory performance.
 Recommendations from the student's health care provider may be requested and considered in the final decision.
-See Honor Code, and both the University's and School's Substance Abuse Policy for additional information.
+See Classroom and Clinical Policies, Honor Code, and both the University's and School's Substance Abuse Policy for additional information.

-Dress Code for Practicum
+Dress Code for Required Experiential Learning Activities

-Students are expected to maintain a professional appearance when attending practicum experiences.
+Students are expected to maintain a professional appearance when participating in required experiential learning activities.
 Professional attire is required.
 Students are to adhere to the dress code followed by the agency.

-The SON considers the following clothes options as non-professional attire and unacceptable when representing the SON and/or the nursing profession in public forums, such as Blessing of the Hands, MSN Symposium:
+The SON considers clothes options, noted below, as non-professional attire and unacceptable when representing the SON and/or the nursing profession in public forums, such as Blessing of the Hands, BSN Symposium:

-- miniskirts, jeans, shorts, pajama bottoms, sweatpants, jeggings; - slacks, skirts or pants that expose skin below the waist; - sweatshirts, tee shirts, tank tops, tube tops, halter tops, spaghetti string or off the shoulder tops; and - clothes that are torn, sheer, low cut, revealing or tops that do not cover to the waist.
+• miniskirts, jeans, shorts, pajama bottoms, sweatpants, leggings, jeggings;

+- slacks, skirts or pants that expose skin below the waist; - sweatshirts, tee shirts, tank tops, tube tops, halter tops, spaghetti string or off the shoulder tops; and - clothes that are torn, sheer, low cut, revealing or tops that do not cover to the waist.

 No tongue studs or lip studs are allowed.
 A Notre Dame student ID must be displayed at all times.
-Lanyards can be purchased through the NDMU Triangle Bookstore
+Lanyards can be purchased through the NDMU Bookstore.

-Non-Academic Requirements for Practicum Courses
+Non-Academic Requirements for Experiential Learning Activities